 This chart from Super Office is a good reminder of why it pays to personalize your emails.

-- Alerts for More Useful Follow-ups
+4. Alerts for More Useful Follow-ups

 How do you know when or if a customer clicks a link and which one they’re clicking?
 You don’t unless you somehow have x-ray vision.

 With alerts that are sent to you via the software in real time, you never have to miss an important moment on your customer’s journey.

 If a customer checks out a video you provided in your email, you have the power to know about it.

 If you can send your follow-ups at precisely the right time—after an email gets opened or that video gets seen—and the messages are personalized to customer behavior, it’s like hitting a home run.

 While your customers may not always be receptive to this type of follow-up, most will be.

-- Improved Lead Nurturing
+5. Improved Lead Nurturing

 According to Venture Harbour, a marketing resource, lead gen is still a struggle.
 In a 2017 report, they shared this interesting chart lifted from HubSpot.

 In it, 65 percent of marketers reported that lead gen and traffic gen were their biggest issues.
 This was followed by boosting ROI, which 43 percent of respondents had trouble with.

 These people are all members of your audience but they don’t have the same problems.
 You wouldn’t want to send a small business resource list to a freelancer.
 It wouldn’t help them much.

 By using CRM software and identifying what your leads’ biggest pain points are and then presenting your product/service as a solution, you can start the lead nurturing process.

-CRM opens the door for you to write engaging email campaigns.
-Through automation, you can ensure your messages go out at the right time, boosting their chances of being positively received.
+Through marketing automation, you can ensure your messages go out at the right time, boosting their chances of being positively received.

-- Customizable Email Templates
+6. Customizable Email Marketing Templates